choosing a puppy

 And this can only be done by force-free, science-based methods without using nasty gadgets or intimidation.
 Dogs may not have read the books, but their brains do operate in a pre-defined way - just as ours do.
 So learning how their brains work is going to give you a flying start with changing their habits.

 You can start by getting Calm Down!
-Step-by-Step to a Calm, Relaxed, and Brilliant Family Dog which is free at all ebook stores.
+Step-by-Step to a Calm, Relaxed, and Brilliant Family Dog.

-And to get a free email course on tips to help you with everyday problems CLICK here
+And to get a free email course on tips to help you with everyday problems.

 And tell us in the comments how your dog surprised you by turning into a great dog despite not being at all what you expected!